RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 ## Assignment

-In this front-end course I needed to create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or system created by you.
+In this front-end course I needed to create a client-side application in JavaScript which dynamically renders data to views using either a front-end framework or a system created by you.
 Reflect on the merits and costs of frameworks together.

 ## Upcoming features
-- [ ] A detail page with extra information about the object.
+- [ ] A 'Details' page with extra information about the object.
-- [ ] Sharing option for social media or liking option.
+- [ ] A sharing option for social media or a liking option.
-- [ ] Search option on the homepage where you can search for a specific year period
+- [ ] A search option on the homepage where you can search for a specific time period.
-- [ ] Making it more dynamic so that a developer can load in a different query and it will still work.
+- [ ] Making the application more dynamic so that a developer can load in a different query and it will still work.

 ## Installation